bmcminn/throwdown/README.md

 _Last Updated: August 5, 2013_

+## TL;DR. Quickstart Guide:

+1. To get started, copy the directory into the root system directory of your Localhost.
+2. Open a terminal program and navigate to your projects directory
+3. Run `composer install` on the directory and wait for composer to finish installing system dependencies

+Have fun :)

 ## **Congratulations** \*Confetti and horn noises\*

 And welcome to Throwdown!
 A powerful and flexible flat file CMS developed using PHP and consumes nothing but good ole' wholesome JSON and Markdown!